Mollusks are exciting right?

 Low tide is the best time to visit, as some of the fossils return to their original salty home when the tide comes up.
 You can always check out a small showroom that houses some of the more impressive finds.
 From there it’s a fairly steep descent down a stairway to reach the beach and the rest of the fossils.

-Apart from the fossils, the main attraction seems to be the seaside park with gazebos where local couples come to get doughy eyed at sunset.
+The other attraction here is a seaside park with gazebos where local couples come to get doughy eyed at sunset.
 You can also take a walk up Ao Nammao beach from here, though swimming is next to impossible due to all of the rocks.
-The attraction mainly draws Thai visitors and a range of food and souvenir stalls set up at the entrance to meet their needs.
+The attraction mainly draws Thai visitors and a range of food and souvenir stalls set up around the car park to meet their needs.

 Hat Noppharat Thara - Mu Ko Phi Phi National Park oversees Suu San Hoi.
-Admission is 200 baht for foreign adults and 100 baht for children -- rather pricey for such a small attraction.
-It’s open daily from 08:00 to 16:30.
+Admission is 200 baht for foreign adults and 100 baht for children—rather pricey for such a small attraction.

 To get here from Ao Nang, Haad Noppharat Thara or Krabi town, hop in any white songthaew and expect to pay 40 to 60 baht per person for the lift.
 If coming on your own from Ao Nang, take the main drag (Highway 4203) north away from the beach and hang a right shortly after passing the Tesco Lotus supermarket on to Khao Kaew Soi 1.
 Keep east and then bear right at the traffic circle; from there it’s a straight shot to Suu San Hoi.

 Address: Five km east of Ao Nang, Hat Nopparat Thara-Mu Ko Phi Phi National Park